-- Failure of a dealer to get himself An amount not exceeding i. registered. twice the amount of sales tax evaded or sought to be ii.
-Failure to keep true and complete accounts. evaded; where it is not practicable iii.
-Failure to submit any return in to quantify the accordance with rules. fine, an amount not exceeding Rs.5,000. iv.
+- i.
+Failure of a dealer to get himself registered. - ii.
+Failure to keep true and complete accounts. - iii.
+Failure to submit any return in accordance with rules. - iv.
 Submitting untrue or incorrect returns. - v.
 Failure to comply with any or all terms of any statutory notice, etc.